Fernando-Fernandez/ApexTriggers/README.md

 The trigger consists of a simple loop over the new/updated records.
 In the loop, it computes a value from some fields and stores the result in another field.

-### Trigger that adds validation error messages using data from fields in the same record
+### 2 - Trigger that adds validation error messages using data from fields in the same record
-This trigger is similar to the one above, but applied to validation.
+This trigger is similar to trigger #1 above, but it applies to validation.
 Some validation rules can't be expressed using validation formula functions or the resulting expression exceeds the validation size limit, hence the requirement for this trigger.